- ICH GCP

 1.0 Background

 Vestibular migraine (VM) is one of the most common causes of vertigo attacks, affecting 1 - 5% of people.
 People with vestibular migraine have lower quality of life compared to others and some may experience completely debilitating symptoms.
 Symptoms include vertigo, nausea, head motion-induced dizziness, unsteadiness, balance problems, and lightheadedness.
-Most reports of vestibular migraine management have focused on treatment with medications; however, we have shown that intervention with lifestyle modification is also effective.
+Most reports of vestibular migraine management have focused on treatment with medications; however, the investigators have shown that intervention with lifestyle modification is also effective.

 1.2 Amitriptyline for Vestibular Migraine Amitriptyline is a medication that is mentioned often as a preventive treatment for VM.
 This medication is a tricyclic antidepressant (TCA) that blocks the reuptake of both serotonin and norepinephrine neurotransmitters.
 This medication is considered more sedating and has greater anticholinergic properties than other TCAs.
 For depression, therapeutic action begins in 2 - 4 weeks.
 In a retrospective study, Salmito et al. (2017) reported significant improvement in vestibular symptoms and headache for 13 patients treated with amitriptyline 25 mg measured at three months.
 The authors also included lifestyle modification so this is not solely a medication mediated effect.
 Domínguez-Durán et al. (2020) used 10 mg of amitriptyline daily, one hour before sleeping, in 18 of their patients with VM.
 Two participants stopped or did not take the medication as directed.
 The authors reported significant improvement in dizziness and headache at the five-week follow-up appointment.
 12 of the patients reported xerostomia and 11 daytime somnolence as side effects.
 Neither Salmito et al. nor Domínguez-Durán et al. used the DHI or HDI to measure outcome, making it more challenging to compare across studies.
 There are some known contraindications to use of amitriptyline including: history of significant mental health problems, pregnancy, cardiac, liver or renal co-morbidities as well as diabetes and glaucoma.
 Amitriptyline has also been shown to increase seizure activity in patients with epilepsy.